harumuki/thorsten-hans.com/_posts/2017-03-04-make-writing-technical-content-great-again.md

 Everything I create is under version control, so why should my articles be the only exception?

 Of course are all my articles stored in a *private repository*.
 I use *GitHub* and their $7 paid plan to create as many private repositories I want to.
-I’ve created dedicated repositories for all different kind of publications (print articles, online articles, white papers).
+I've created dedicated repositories for all different kind of publications (print articles, online articles, white papers).

 Only books, for every book I wrote, a dedicated repository has been created.
 Books are too big, and perhaps you want to set up webhooks to automatically generated previews for your book on each and every `push`.

 In the beginning, I was also using [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow){:target="_blank"} and created dedicated feature branches for every article.
 To be honest, that was too much 😜.
 I ended up in just working on my `develop` branch.
-I merge to `master` once I’ve finished an article and associate a proper `w` to the merge commit.
+I merge to `master` once I've finished an article and associate a proper `w` to the merge commit.

 {% include image-caption.html imageurl="/assets/images/posts/2017/technical-writing-1.png"
 title="Releases on GitHub" caption="Releases on GitHub" %}

 If you assign a tag to a commit in git, it becomes a **release** on GitHub.
-So I could easily access any **final article** later using GitHub’s website and I don’t have to browse thru the repositories history.
+So I could easily access any **final article** later using GitHub's website and I don't have to browse thru the repositories history.

 ## Markdown

-That’s no surprise.
+That's no surprise.
 I use *Markdown* to write my stuff. *Markdown* offers everything I need to produce technical articles.
 Because technical articles grow fast, I wanted to be able to split articles into separate markdown files.
-Unfortunately, this isn’t supported by the current Markdown standard out of the box.
-But that’s where tooling comes into play.
+Unfortunately, this isn't supported by the current Markdown standard out of the box.
+But that's where tooling comes into play.
 A lot of writing tools like [iA Writer](https://ia.net/writer){:target="_blank"} are supporting exactly this feature.

-It’s dead simple.
-You just provide the path for the markdown file you want to include and you’re done. *But this reference has to be placed in its own row*.
+It's dead simple.
+You just provide the path for the markdown file you want to include and you're done. *But this reference has to be placed in its own row*.

 ```bash
 # Article Headline